-- If you select Alert Integration, select or add the external the Alert Integration (for example, PagerDuty, Freshservice, Opsgenie, etc.) to use for alert.
+- If you select Alert Integration, select or add the alert integration (for example, PagerDuty, Opsgenie, etc.) to use for the alert.
 Select Tools > Integrations > External Integrations to view or add external integrations.
 Also see https://www.device42.com/integrations/ for more information about Device42 integrations.

 As you construct your alert, Device42 displays the alert definition based on the options you select or enter.
 The example below shows an Operating System Count alert that sends a notification to the Alert Group 1 escalation profile.

 Depending on the alert Rule Type you select, you may also see an Apply To: option that you use to select the objects you want to apply the alert to.
 Use the Available objects list on the left to select the objects you want to add to the Chosen objects list on the right.

 - Priority — Critical, High Priority, Medium Priority, Low Priority

 - Resend Notification — Amount of time (in seconds) to wait before sending an email notification for the alert.
 Leave this field blank to send the email only once.

 - Seconds Before Action — Amount of time (in seconds) that the alert condition (the trigger) exists before the Device42 generates the alert.

 - Notes — Any notes about the alert.

 - Notification Template — Text fields you can use to create templates for the Subject and Message of the alert email.